EnautMendi/Muskit/README.md

 ### analyzerConfig.py
 This is a configuration file for Test Analyzer.
 A sample file is available <a href="">here</a>.

-In particular, one needs to specify a chosen significant level for a statistical test, e.g., p-value=0.05 and a set of test cases.
-Each test case is comma separated and more details can be seen in the provided sample file.
+In particular, one needs to specify a chosen significant level for a statistical test, e.g., p-value=0.05.
+In addition, a user also has to specify the qubits that should be used as inputs and also the qubits that should be measured.

 ## Test Cases
 - testcase.py to specify test cases.
 A sample is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/testCases.py">here </a>